qjebbs/vscode-plantuml/README.md

 ## Extension Settings

-This extension contributes the following settings:
+This extension contributes the following settings.

+Render Select:

+- `plantuml.render`: Select diagram render for both export and preview.

+PlantUMLServer Render Settings:

+- `plantuml.server`: PlantUML server to generate UML diagrams on-the-fly.

+Local Render Settings:

 - `plantuml.java`: Java executable location.
+- `plantuml.commandArgs`: commandArgs allows you add command arguments to java command, such as `-DPLANTUML_LIMIT_SIZE=8192`.
 - `plantuml.jar`: Alternate plantuml.jar location.
 Leave it blank to use integrated jar.
+- `plantuml.jarArgs`: jarArgs allows you add arguments to plantuml.jar, such as `-config plantuml.config`.
+- `plantuml.includes`: Files or folders to include before preview/export diagrams.
+You don't have to write "!include path/to/include.wsd" for every single diagram any more.

+Export Settings:

+- `plantuml.diagramsRoot`: Specifies where all diagram files located (releative to workspace folder).
+- `plantuml.exportOutDir`: Exported workspace diagrams will be organized in this directory  (releative path to workspace folder).
 - `plantuml.fileExtensions`: File extensions that find to export.
 Especially in workspace settings, you may add your own extensions so as to export diagrams in source code files, like ".java".
 - `plantuml.exportFormat`: format to export. default is not set, user may pick one format everytime exports.
 You can still set a format for it if you don't want to pick.
 - `plantuml.exportSubFolder`: export diagrams to a folder which has same name with host file.
 - `plantuml.exportConcurrency`: decides concurrency count when export multiple diagrams.
-- `plantuml.exportOutDirName`: export workspace diagrams will be organized in a directory named with value specified here.
 - `plantuml.exportMapFile`: Determine whether export image map (.cmapx) file when export.

+Preview Settings:

 - `plantuml.previewAutoUpdate`: Dedecides if automatically update the preview window.

-- `plantuml.server`: PlantUML server to generate UML diagrams on-the-fly.
-- `plantuml.render`: Select diagram render for both export and preview.
+URL Generating Settings:

 - `plantuml.urlFormat`: URL format.
 Leave it blank to pick format everytime you generate a URL.
 - `plantuml.urlResult`: URL result type.
 Simple URL or ready for MarkDown use.
-- `plantuml.includes`: Files or folders to include before preview/export diagrams.
-You don't have to write "!include path/to/include.wsd" for every single diagram any more.
-- `plantuml.commandArgs`: commandArgs allows you add command arguments to java command, such as `-DPLANTUML_LIMIT_SIZE=8192`.
-- `plantuml.jarArgs`: jarArgs allows you add arguments to plantuml.jar, such as `-config plantuml.config`.

 ## Known Issues